tesfa373/tesfa373/README.md

+<h1 align="center">👋 Hi, I'm Tesfamichael Dereje</h1>
+<h3 align="center">Full-Stack Developer | ALX SE Learner | Passionate Problem Solver</h3>

 ---

-1. Tesfamichael Dereje
-2. fullstack developer
+## 🚀 About Me

-3.I’ve always been curious about how technology works behind the scenes.
-I started learning software engineering to gain the ability to solve real-world problems through code, build things from scratch, and contribute to innovative solutions that improve people’s lives.
-Joining the ALX program gave me the opportunity to explore this path with structure and community support.
+I’ve always been curious about how technology works behind the scenes.
+That curiosity led me to software engineering — where I could turn ideas into real, working solutions.
+I began this journey to gain the skills to solve real-world problems, build things from the ground up, and contribute to meaningful innovations that improve people’s lives.

+Thanks to the ALX Software Engineering program, I’ve had the opportunity to dive deep into full-stack development, grow within a global learning community, and gain real-world, project-based experience.

+---

+## 💡 What Inspires Me

-4.I’m inspired by the impact software can have on people’s daily lives — from automation to accessibility.
-Seeing how developers solve complex problems motivates me to keep learning.
-I’m also driven by continuous improvement and the excitement of creating something functional and useful from just an idea.
+I’m inspired by the power of software to make everyday life better — whether it’s through automation, accessibility, or productivity.
+Watching developers around the world solve complex problems motivates me to keep learning and improving.
+I find joy in creating functional, useful tools from scratch — especially those that help others.

+---

+## 🎯 My Long-Term Goal

-5.My long-term goal is to become a skilled full-stack developer who builds scalable, secure, and user-friendly web applications.
-I also want to contribute to open-source projects and collaborate with global teams solving meaningful challenges, especially in education, health, and finance.
+My ambition is to become a highly skilled **full-stack developer** who builds scalable, secure, and user-friendly web applications.
+I aim to contribute to **open-source projects**, work with **global teams**, and tackle meaningful challenges — particularly in the fields of **education, health, and finance**.

-6. TI enjoy working on backend systems, APIs, and full-stack applications that solve practical problems.
-I’m particularly interested in building tools for productivity, learning platforms, and data-driven apps.
-I also love projects that help me understand system architecture and performance.
+---

+## 🛠️ What I Enjoy Building

+I enjoy creating:
+- 🔧 Backend systems and RESTful APIs
+- ⚙️ Full-stack applications that solve practical problems
+- 📊 Data-driven tools and dashboards
+- 🧱 Productivity and learning platforms
+- 🏗️ Projects that help me understand system architecture and performance

+My passion lies in turning complex problems into elegant, working solutions — and I’m always open to collaboration and learning from others.